 I’ve written an usual shopping list today.
 My husband is stranded in France this morning.
 Just for a few hours.
 His flight home has been cancelled because of bad weather so he’s coming on a later flight.
 Every time he goes on a business trip to Europe the timing is incredibly tight and we are lucky if he comes home with a souvenir fridge magnet, purchased in the airport.
-So when I heard he had a few hours of waiting around this morning I begged him to pop to the supermarket!
-I don’t know if he will but here’s the text I sent him (feel free to deride me, I really don’t care – it was worth a pop I reckon!).
+So when I heard he had a few hours of waiting around this morning I begged him to pop to the French supermarket!
+I don’t know if he will but here’s the text I sent him (feel free to deride my French shopping list but it was worth a pop I reckon!).

-A little explanation of my top shopping picks
+A little explanation of my top French shopping picks

 Clafoutis or Far Breton?